jasgrewal/jasgrewal.github.io/_posts/2018-05-14-creating-svg-thumbnail.md

 {% endraw %}}
 {% endhighlight %}

-Trying to edit this directly in the SVG code, I eventually realised it will take me more time to build a fancy avatar than the time it took me to set up the website.
+Trying to build up on this directly, I came to the realisation that it will take me aeons to build a fancy avatar.

 ## Picking a template SVG
 ...the lazy CS student awakens....